meetuparchive/meetup-web-platform/README.md

 1. Open a PR for your `meetup-web-platform` branch
 2. Wait for Travis to successfully build your branch (this can take 5+ minutes)
-3. run `npm show meetup-web-platform versions` on your locale machine
-4. install the latest `-beta` version listed
+3. Get the version string from the build logs under `GIT_TAG`
-5. (if needed) Push changes to your `meetup-web-platform` branch
+4. (if needed) Push changes to your `meetup-web-platform` branch
-6. Repeat steps 2-4
+5. Repeat steps 2-3

 # Introductory Resources